chrishodge819-cyber/Toroidal-Heart-architecture-P.S.A-symmetry-earth-labs/README.md

 - emotional grounding
 - non-verbal communication

-It marks a foundational leap toward ethically embodied AI and positions Symmetry Earth Labs as a pioneer in **emotional resonance robotics**.
+It marks a foundational leap toward ethically coherence AI and positions Symmetry Earth Labs as a pioneer in **emotional resonance robotics**.

 ---

 ## Status
-This document is recognized as a major conceptual advancement in future PSA embodiments and is maintained as part of the official Symmetry Earth Labs research archive.
+This document is recognized as a major conceptual advancement in future PSA evolution and is maintained as part of the official Symmetry Earth Labs research archive.

 This concepual frame wrok was comprised on November-15 -9:39pm ct by Christopher Ray Hodge in conjunction with Symmerty Earth Lab.